dannythorne/MakingMinecraft_Take02/README.md

   1. `Assets | Import Package | Characters`

      ![Import Package Characters](./ScreenCaps/assets_characters.png "Import Package Characters")

+     If you do not see the shown options in your `Import Package` menu, see the note above.
+You will need to install/import them from the `Asset Store`.

   2. Click the "None" button to uncheck all of the options.